-Vision 21 commercial plant performance predictions were completed in the second quarter year 2002 reporting period, that showed that a PGM based plant, incorporating a SOFC and a char burning atmospheric pressure CFB boiler in the Figure 3 configuration, would exceed the 60% efficiency goal.
-As a follow up to that effort FW is preparing a conceptual design and a budgetary cost estimate for a near term demonstration of that plant.
+Vision 21 commercial plant performance predictions were completed in the 2nd quarter year 2002 reporting period, that showed that a PGM based plant, incorporating a SOFC and a char burning atmospheric pressure CFB boiler in the Figure 3 configuration, would exceed the 60% efficiency goal.
+As a follow up to that effort, FW is preparing a conceptual design and a budgetary cost estimate for a near term demonstration of that plant.
 Rather than attempt to maximize plant efficiency, the objective of the demonstration is to operate the plant's key components for the first time as an integrated system.
-The plant will incorporate components with those technologies/capabilities/sizes expected to be available in 5 to 10 years and, as such, the plant will be a first, lower efficiency step toward the extensive R&D needed to reach the Vision 21 60% efficiency goal.
+The plant will incorporate components with those technologies/capabilities/ sizes expected to be available in 5 to 10 years and, as such, the plant will be a first, lower efficiency step toward the extensive R&D needed to reach the Vision 21 60% efficiency goal.

-The proposed demonstration plant incorporates a 20 MWe SOFC operating at a nominal 1275F with the below assumed performance:
+The proposed demonstration plant incorporates a 20 MWe SOFC operating at 1800F with a nominal 1280F discharge temperature and the below assumed performance.

-Nominal 1275F SOFC Performance Assumptions:
+Nominal 1800F SOFC Performance Assumptions:

-- hydrogen conversion: 85% - converted hydrogen energy to electricity: 53% - converted hydrogen energy to steam cycle: 44% - converted hydrogen energy lost; 3%
+- hydrogen conversion: 85% - converted hydrogen energy to electricity: 53% - converted hydrogen energy to steam cycle: 44% - converted hydrogen energy lost: 3%